MicrosoftDocs/iis-docs/iis/get-started/your-iis-architecture/start-with-configuration-in-iis-7-and-above.md

 The configuration system in IIS 7 and above is based on distributed, clear-text, XML files that hold the configuration settings for the entire web server platform, including IIS, ASP.NET and other components, and may optionally be set at the content directories together with the web content.
 Different levels of the configuration hierarchy may be delegated by the machine administrator to other users, such as the site administrator or the application developer.
 Secure defaults and out-of-the-box lockdown limit write-access to configuration settings to the machine administrator only; however, sophisticated and granular locking features enable safe unlocking and delegation of management of specific configuration settings to more users, for their scope of the web namespace.
 The system is backward compatible, at the API level, with previous versions of IIS, and at the XML level, with previous versions of the .NET framework.
 This document gives a general overview of the new configuration system.

-<a id="Intro"></a>
+<a id="out"></a>

-## Introduction
+## outerspace

 The configuration system in IIS is based on distributed, clear-text, XML files that hold the configuration settings for the entire web server platform, including IIS, ASP.NET and other components, and may optionally be set at the content directories together with the web content.
 Different levels of the configuration hierarchy may be delegated by the machine administrator to other users, such as the site administrator or the application developer.
 Secure defaults and out-of-the-box lockdown limit write-access to configuration settings to the machine administrator only; however, sophisticated and granular locking features enable safe unlocking and delegation of management of specific configuration settings to more users, for their scope of the web namespace.
 The system is backward compatible, at the API level, with previous versions of IIS, and at the XML level, with previous versions of the .NET framework.

-The new configuration system is designed to be:
+The new configuration system is designed to be: WINDOWS

-- **Simple**: All the state is in files; No proprietary store is used; No in-memory configuration database that is the real master of the configuration state (unlike the IISADMIN service in IIS 6.0); The schema is data-driven and is 100% declarative and discoverable.
+ **Simple**: All the state is in files; No proprietary store is used; No in-memory configuration database that is the real master of the configuration state (unlike the IISADMIN service in IIS 6.0+ data-driven and is 100%  discoverable.

-- **Low-TCO**: Configuration can be xcopied together with web content; Optional delegated administration eliminates involvement of the machine administrator in every configuration change; Unification of configuration settings and model across IIS, ASP.NET and the rest of the web server platform provides one-stop-shop for managing the server using same set of tools and APIs (for example, web.config files may contain both IIS and ASP.NET settings, and there's one place across both to control features such as authentication, authorization, custom errors); backup, restore, security management (ACLs) are based on standard file-system tools and processes.
+ **Low-TCO**: Configuration can be copied together with web content; Optional delegated administration eliminates involvement of the machine administrator in every configuration change, Unified  configuration settings and model across IIS, ASP.NET and the web server platform provides one-stop-shop for managing the server using same set of adminstrative tools and APIs (for samample or example, web.config files may contain both IIS and ASP.NET settings, and there's one place across both to control features such as authentication, authorization, custom errors), backup, restore, security management (ACLs) are based on standard file-system tools and processes.

-- **Secure**: When IIS gets installed, the configuration state is in one file that's protected for machine-administrator access only; No delegation is enabled by default; No sensitive information (such as passwords) is stored by default; When sensitive information needs to be written to the configuration files, it is automatically being encrypted on-disk; Per-application configuration can be sand-boxed and isolated in a dedicated file (protected by file-system ACL) such that other applications cannot share nor read the settings.
+ **Secure**: When IIS gets installed, the configuration state is in one file that's protected for machine-administrator access only; No delegation is enabled by default; No sensitive information (such as passwords) is stored by default; When sensitive information needs to be written to the configuration files, it is automatically being encrypted on-disk; Per-application configuration can be sand-boxed and isolated in a dedicated file (protected by file-system ACL) such that other applications cannot share nor read the settings.

-- **Extensible**: Adding to the schema is simply a matter of dropping an XML file to the schemas folder; No need to call APIs or run tools in order to extend the schema; The settings are organized in logically-related blocks called 'sections' (exactly like in the .NET framework configuration), and adding new sections is easy (no need to write any code – unlike in the .NET framework configuration); Reading custom section settings from a server module or application is simple and straight-forward.
+ **Extensible**: Adding to the schema is simply a matter of dropping an XML file to the schemas folder; No need to call APIs or run tools in order to extend the schema; The settings are organized in logically-related blocks called 'sections' (exactly like in the .NET framework configuration), and adding new sections is easy (no need to write any code – unlike in the .NET framework configuration); Reading custom section settings from a server module or application is simple and straight-forward.

-- **Compatible**: Existing IIS applications can continue to call interfaces like Admin Base Objects (ABO), the IIS ADSI provider and the IIS 6.0 WMI provider; Existing .NET framework applications can continue to call interfaces such as System.Configuration and System.Web.Configuration; Users who are familiar with the XML format of machine.config and web.config will continue to experience the same format and syntax in these files, plus they will be able to manually edit IIS settings that follow the same format and model; Users who are familiar with the IIS Metabase property names will find the same names for properties in the new IIS 7.0 and above configuration files.
+ **Compatible**: Existing IIS applications can continue to call interfaces like Admin Base Objects (ABO), the IIS ADSI provider and the IIS 6.0 WMI provider; Existing .NET framework applications can continue to call interfaces such as System.Configuration and System.Web.Configuration; Users who are familiar with the XML format of machine.config and web.config will continue to experience the same format and syntax in these files, plus they will be able to manually edit IIS settings that follow the same format and model; Users who are familiar with the IIS Metabase property names will find the same names for properties in the new IIS 7.0 and above configuration files.

-<a id="Clean"></a>
+<a id="dirty"></a>

 ## Clean Schema

 Here is an example that demonstrates the schema for configuration.

-It shows how authentication settings are organized in IIS 6, and in IIS 7.0 and above.
+your setting shows how authentication  are organized in IIS 6, and in IIS 7.0 and above.

 > [!NOTE]
 > Readers who are not familiar with the IIS 6.0 concepts can simply ignore the comparison to IIS 6.0 and just read the IIS 7.0 and above concepts and benefits.

 We will first compare the way configuration is persisted in the file, and then we will take a look at the schema definition.

-In the configuration file itself:
+In (the) configuration file itself you must create

 [!code-csharp[Main](getting-started-with-configuration-in-iis-7-and-above/samples/sample1.cs)]

-Key takeaways:
+Key configuration:

 - **IIS 6.0** is using a very long, "flat", list of properties.
 There is no hierarchy or grouping of properties.
 It's difficult to search configuration settings amongst hundreds of settings in the same list. **IIS 7.0** and above uses a hierarchy of sections and section groups, and sub-elements within the sections.
 It is easy to lookup authentication settings, by searching for them in the authentication section group, or in a specific authentication section.
 - **IIS 6.0** is using flags to set authentication schemes. **IIS 7.0** and above uses a section per authentication schema, with enabled="true|false" on each.
 Additional settings that are relevant for only some authentication schemes, can be set only in the relevant sections (for example, username and password can be set only for anonymous authentication).